 9. Door Hanger Organizer

-If you are lacking space to store your kids’ book consider using a door hanger organizer.
+If you lack space to store your kids’ books consider using a door hanger organizer.
 This clever item uses door space that we would otherwise not use.
-You can place it behind any door accessible to your kids such as their room door or closet door.
+You can place it behind any door accessible to your kids, such as their room or closet door.
 I think this idea works best for older kids who can reach higher.

 10. Book Chest

-Last but not least in our books storage ideas for kids is using a storage chest or ottoman.
+Last but not least, in our books, storage ideas for kids is using a storage chest or ottoman.
 Storage chests are so versatile.
-They keep all of the mess out of sight and it could also serve as seating.
+They keep all of the mess out of sight, which could also serve as seating.

-This Large Tufted Ottoman with Storage from BELLEZE is a fantastic option.
+This Large Tufted Ottoman with Storage from HUIMO is a fantastic option.
 My favorite feature for this book storage idea is that it features safety hinges to ensure the lid remains open until you put away all items, preventing slamming.
 That is extremely important if kids will be opening it often.
-This piece is very spacious, so with the help of bins or baskets, you can create multiple sections for storing not only books but toys, blankets, etc.
+This piece is spacious, so with the help of bins or baskets, you can create multiple sections for storing books, toys, blankets, etc.

-If you have been thinking about growing your kids’ books collection without the hassle of buying them at the store, for full price, take a look at Lillypost.
+If you have been thinking about growing your kids’ books collection without the hassle of buying them at the store for full price, take a look at KidsBooks.com.